-Adding refrigerant using the automatic refrigerant charging function is not possible when Hydrobox units or RA DX indoor units are connected to the system.
+Adding refrigerant using the automatic refrigerant charging function is not possible when Hydrobox units are connected to the system.

 To speed up the refrigerant charging process, it is in case of larger systems recommended to first pre-charge a portion of refrigerant through the liquid line before proceeding with the actual automatic or manual charging.
 This step is included in below procedure (see "6.7.5 To charge refrigerant" on page 30).
 It can be skipped, but charging will take longer then.